MatthewBCooke/Pathfinder/README.md

 ## Synopsis

-The jslssa package (Jason Snyder Lab Search Strategy Analysis) is a animal search strategy analysis tool for the Morris Water Maze.
-The program analyses X-Y coordinate data exported from tracking software (currently only supports Ethovision).
+The Pathfinder package is a animal search strategy analysis tool for the Morris Water Maze.
+The program analyses X-Y coordinate data exported from tracking software (currently supports Ethovision, Anymazy, WaterMaze, and ezTrack).
 We then calculate the best-fit search strategy for the trial.
 We analyse the data and fit it into one of 9 search strategies: Direct Swim, Directed Search, Focal Search, Spatial indirect, Chaining, Scanning, Thigmotaxis, and Random Search.

 ## Usage Example

-1. The program can be opened by calling `jslSearch`.
-See [**Installation**](https://github.com/Norton50/JSL/blob/master/README.md#installation) for install instructions.
+1. The program can be opened by calling `pathfinder`.
+See [**Installation**](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#installation) for install instructions.

 2. This will open up the GUI window.